Feature flags in the development of GitLab

 project.update!(column: value)

-See Feature flags in the development of GitLab for details on how to use ChatOps to selectively enable or disable feature flags in GitLab-provided environments, like staging and production.
+See Use ChatOps to enable and disable feature flags for details on how to use ChatOps to selectively enable or disable feature flags in GitLab-provided environments, like staging and production.

 Flag state is not inherited from a group by its subgroups or projects.
 If you need a flag state to be consistent for an entire group hierarchy, consider using the top-level group as the actor.
 This group can be found by calling #root_ancestor on any group or project.